Digital fashion illustration with apps: fashion designer Layana Aguilar by Laura Volpintesta

-Digital Fashion Illustration with apps
+Digital Fashion Illustration apps

 I am so inspired by her for so many reasons:

-And finally? the EMOTIONS of her COLORS.
+The EMOTIONS of her COLORS.
 I’ll let the illustration below speak for themselves :0).
 You KNOW i am all about the healing energies of color!

-Digital fashion illustrations have such clean, brilliant luminous color to them, I usually find I can bet brilliance and clean brightness in my fashion illustrations when I use digital fashion illustration apps that I can’t get when I use gouache!
+I usually find I can get brilliance and clean brightness in my fashion illustrations by using digital fashion illustration apps that I can’t get when I use gouache, especially if I’m photographing it- though scanning it helps.

 ANALOG FEEL: ORGANIC PAINT AND PENCIL EFFECTS